The post Faster R-CNN: A Beginner’s to Advanced Guide (2024) appeared first on viso.ai.

 To learn Faster R-CNN, we must first go through those concepts that led to its development.

-Convolutional Neural Network is a type of deep neural network that detects objects in the image.
+A Convolutional Neural Network is a type of deep neural network that detects objects in the image.
 The main components in this CNN architecture are as follows:

 The layers of the CNN architecture work in a feed-forward manner to perform the specified tasks on data.
 At each level, the input is transformed into a more abstract and composite representation than the previous level.
 This makes it particularly suitable for use in applications such as image recognition, object identification, and segmentation.